Connect with others who understand.

 What Causes AL Amyloidosis?

-The risk factors for developing AL amyloidosis include age, gender, family medical history, and the presence of certain health conditions, such as myeloma and diabetes.
+Several factors can increase a person’s risk of developing AL amyloidosis.
+These include age, biological sex, and certain health conditions, such as myeloma or diabetes.

 Age

-Amyloidosis is sometimes linked to other diseases, particularly diseases involving organ failure.
-Research also shows that people with multiple myeloma, diabetes, and hypothyroidism are more likely to develop AL amyloidosis.
+AL amyloidosis is sometimes linked to other diseases.
+Research shows that people with this condition are more likely to also have:

 How Is AL Amyloidosis Diagnosed?